...

 Before the Child Justice Act

 Before 2010, children who broke the law were treated the same as adults.
 This often led to harsh punishments that didn’t address young people’s unique needs and circumstances.
-Recognizing the need for a more compassionate and effective approach, the Child Justice Act was introduced.
+Recognising the need for a more compassionate and effective approach, the Child Justice Act was introduced.

 How the Act Works